t8d7r/sonic_vDC/README.md

 ## Tips
 1. Generated topology can be found in topology file
-2. A new environment can be generated after destroy all vms
+2. A new environment can be generated after destroying all vms
    * *vagrant destroy -f* or *vagrant destroy vm_name* on each vm